Tubaher/TrackEval/Readme.md

 3. Go to the `<desired output folder path>` and you will find the kitti track txt files.

-### Group output KITTI tracker files into a single file.
+### Group output KITTI tracker files into a single file and give JSON format

 - Run the following line:
 ```